ECLipsE-Gen-Local: Efficient Compositional Local Lipschitz Estimates for Deep Neural Networks: Methodology

 \subsection{ECLipsE-Gen-Local: Scalable and Accurate Algorithm for Local Lipschitz Estimates}

 With the generalized algorithm series ECLipsE-Gen for given slope bounds presented in Section \ref{sec: extension and introduction of ECLipsE-Gen} and the approach to utilize the local information of the input region to refine slope bounds as described in Section \ref{sec: utlizing local}, we now derive the compositional algorithm series EClipsE-Gen-Local for estimating local Lipschitz constants.
 The key idea is to refine the slope bounds layer-by-layer in conjunction with the determination of each $\Lambda_i$, $i\in \mathbb{Z}_{N-1}$.
+Intuitively, while messenger matrices propagate coupling information, local information is simultaneously propagated as we reach each new layer by computing the reachable local region and encoding this information into refined slope bounds.

 Specifically, at each stage $i$, given messenger matrix $M_{i-1}$ and $W_i$, we first calculate $ \textbf{L}^{(0,i)}_{\bullet, l}$, for each $l\in \mathbb{Z}_{d_i}$ as

 Let $\textbf{L}^{(i)}=\left[ \textbf{L}^{(0,i)}_{\bullet, 1}, \textbf{L}^{(0,i)}_{\bullet, 2},\cdots, \textbf{L}^{(0,i)}_{\bullet, d_i}\right]^T\in \mathbb{R}^{d_i}$.
 We claim that we can compute $ \textbf{L}^{(0,i)}_{\bullet, l}$ for all $l\in\mathbb{Z}_{d_i}$ simultaneously, accelerating the estimating process, $i\in \mathbb{Z}_{N-1}$.